Authored by the expert who managed and guided the team behind the Ghana Property Pack

 Which months have peak tenant demand in Accra?

-The peak months for tenant demand in Accra are typically January to February and August to October.
+The strongest tenant demand months in Accra are usually January to March and August to October.

 What will my monthly costs be in Accra as of 2026?